ctmurphey/Hubble-FITS-Images/README.md

 All FITS files are courtesy of the Hubble Legacy Archive at https://hla.stsci.edu/hlaview.html while the Python files are completely written by me.

+Here is a sample output for M57, also known as the Ring Nebula:
 ![Here's a sample of the output](https://github.com/tanner-murphey/Hubble-FITS-Images/blob/master/M57_sample.png)